EMERGENCY and DISASTER PREPAREDNESS

 It's critical that child care providers be prepared for emergencies and disasters.

-Licensing rules require each child care provider have an approved Health and Safety Plan
+Licensing rules require each child care provider have a written Emergency Preparedness, Response, and Recovery Plan

 and to follow that plan in the event of an emergency or disaster.

 Information about emergency plans, emergency supply kits, potential disasters, and how to get involved in Utah's preparedness efforts can be found at Be Ready Utah.